 - You should now have a tied herbal sachet with a ribbon hanger.
 You may shorten the ribbon or just tie the ends into a bow if you would rather not hang your sachet.

 Place one sachet into each drawer or box with wool clothing.
 Hang one sachet on a hanger with each wool garment in your closet.
-These sachets can be used to repel moths, ants, and mice in your food cupboards as well.
+These sachets can be used to get rid of moths, ants, and mice in your house and food cupboards.
 You can keep them fresh for 6-12 months by squeezing them occasionally.

-Have you ever used a natural method to repel moths?
+Have you ever used a natural method to get rid of moths in the house?
 If so, what worked well for you?